 This doesn’t mean you should have all character and no plot, either.
 The plot should stem from the character.
 The whole plot can be about two characters having a conversation without any actual action happening.
 If it’s character-driven, intellectual, and involves literary themes, it can work as a literary plot.

 Some modern experimentalists like to write stories that seem to have no plot.
-But technically, the internal struggles and psychological distress of the characters does create plot.
+But technically, the internal struggles and psychological distress of the characters is the plot.

 Even if there is no action happening, it doesn’t matter.
 You can have a good story that creates conflict (and therefore plot) within the character, without some complex external plot.